 3. What is the association between student mathematics achievement and program implementation—are changes in MATH 180 participants’ mathematics test scores associated with variation in program implementation?

-MATH 180 is an intervention program for struggling students in Grades 5 and up.
+MATH 180 is a math intervention program for struggling students in Grades 5 and up.
 MATH 180 Course I focuses on rebuilding students’ understanding of multiplicative thinking, division, fractions, and decimals as students progress towards algebra readiness.
 Built around nine blocks of instruction, each covering three topics, MATH 180 uses a blended learning model of instruction to build reasoning and elicit student thinking.
 In this blended model students rotate between teacher-facilitated instruction and personalized software that adapts to their needs.

 The analytic sample included a total of 212 MATH 180 students in Grades 5–8 who received MATH 180 in 2016–2017 and 212 matched comparison students.
 RMC Research used propensity score matching to create a matched set of comparison students from a total of 3,639 possible comparison students who did not receive MATH 180 but were eligible for the intervention.
 The purpose of using propensity score matching was to identify a sample of non-MATH 180 students that most closely resemble the MATH 180 students.
 Students were stratified by grade and matched on baseline NWEA® Measures of Academic Progress (MAP®) scores (averaged across the 2014–2015 school year) and four demographic variables:

-• eligibility for free or reduced-price meals.
+• gender,• race (White/non-White),• special education status, and• eligibility for free or reduced-price meals.

 The majority of participating students were White (75% of MATH 180 and 73% of comparison students) and eligible for free or reduced-price meals (71% of MATH 180 and 76% of comparison students).
 Almost one-quarter (23% of MATH 180 and 24% of comparison students) were special education students.